-During her upcoming online training on Wednesday, April 8th at 3 pm ET, you’ll receive step-by-step strategies on how to more accurately and easily code, bill and document the non-face-to-face services your physicians and physician extenders provide.
+During her online training, you’ll receive step-by-step strategies on how to more accurately and easily code, bill and document the non-face-to-face services your physicians and physician extenders provide.

 Here are just a some of the proven tactics you’ll learn that will help your providers see more patients remotely while holding off the spread of this hyper-infectious virus and get them more accurately paid for their services.

 - Get paid for telephone consults using office visit code (99211-99213), not phone codes (99441-99443)

 - Master consent requirements to support digital communication codes (G2010, G2012)

 - Determine how to count providers as qualified non-face-to-face providers